 - Spread the inner cloth out on the board/tablet

-- Spread the quark about 1 cm thick on the inner cloth, with an area corresponding to the area to be treated, then fold the cloth in from all sides
+- Spread the farmer's cheese about 1 cm thick on the inner cloth, with an area corresponding to the area to be treated, then fold the cloth in from all sides

 - If needed, an essential oil or other medication can be drizzled onto the side of the pack that will touch the skin and spread lightly

-- Lay the single-layer cloth side of the quark pack on the area to be treated and cover it with the intermediate and outer cloths
+- Lay the single-layer cloth side of the farmer's cheese pack on the area to be treated and cover it with the intermediate and outer cloths

 Duration of the treatment:

-- Cool applications (such as for mastitis, distortion, acute arthritis): remove the compress when the quark feels unpleasantly warm
+- Cool applications (such as for mastitis, distortion, acute arthritis): remove the compress when the farmer's cheese feels unpleasantly warm

-- Pre-warmed applications (such as for moist bronchitis): the compress can be left on for hours until the quark dries out and starts to crumble.
-Warmth accumulates from this point onward, leading to the opposite of the desired result.
+- Pre-warmed applications (such as for moist bronchitis): the compress can be left on for hours until the farmer's cheese dries out and starts to crumble.
+Warmth accumulates from this point onward, leading to the opposite of the desired effect.

 During the application the patient must remain well covered in bed.